nextstrain/nextstrain.org/static-site/content/blog/2024-06-18-oropouche-analysis-and-resources.md

 [![fig4](img/oropouche_s_and_m_segment.png)](https://nextstrain.org/oropouche/M:oropouche/S)
 **Figure 4.
-Comparison of the M and S segment trees shows distinct topographical differences, suggesting the presence of reassortment events.**
+Comparison of the M (top) and S (bottom) segment trees shows distinct topographical differences, suggesting the presence of reassortment events.**

 We can track the co-evolution of the Oropouche segments via tanglegrams.
 For example, if we focus on the L and M segments (**Fig. 5**), we can see evidence of at least two recombination events.